-Blog written by Rabbi Jonathon Simons.
-A Jewish studies teacher from the UK.
-He is teaching coding and robotics to primary school children and is CEO of his own company Code Inventorz.
+Blog by Rabbi Jonathon Simons, a Jewish studies teacher in the UK.
+He teaches coding and robotics to primary school children and is CEO of his own company Code Inventorz.

 Literally translated as “Head of the Year,” Rosh Hashanah lasts for two days and starts on the first day of Tishrei, which is the seventh month of the Hebrew calendar.
-It is known by four different names, each alluding to the essence of a particular day.
+It’s known by four different names, each alluding to the essence of a particular day.

 Preparation for Rosh Hashanah begins a month before Tishrei, in the previous Jewish month called Elul.
 We add prayers to the temple services called Selichot and blow the Shofar.

-This preparation is essential as the main theme of Rosh Hashanah is Teshuvah- Repenting for the mistakes that we have made and resolving to improve our behavior towards both Hashem and other people.
+This preparation is essential as the main theme of Rosh Hashanah is Teshuvah — repenting for the mistakes that we’ve made and resolving to improve our behavior towards both Hashem and other people.

 The literal meaning of the word Teshuvah means “to return.”
-It is the attempt to return the soul to its original, pristine state.
+It’s the attempt to return the soul to its original, pristine state.
 We spend our time making concrete steps to improve ourselves and start the year afresh.

-Even though it might sound daunting to aim for perfection, we are told by our Rabbis to have confidence in ourselves that everything will go well on this special day.
+Even though it might sound daunting to aim for perfection, we’re told by our Rabbis to have confidence in ourselves that everything will go well on this special day.
 We find strength with friends and family and gather for festive meals with them on those days.

-It is a serious day, but at the same time, it is a happy day as we are confident that the world has been judged for the better.
+It’s a serious day, but at the same time, it’s a happy day as we’re confident that the world has been judged for the better.

 We ask forgiveness for our actions in the previous year, both from Hashem and from other people we may have offended.

 Men customarily wear a long white garment called a Kittel.
-It is worn for two reasons.
+It’s worn for two reasons.
 The pure white colour of a Kittel is a reference to the purity of angels.
 Secondly, a Kittel is traditionally the garment that a Jewish person is buried in.
-It reminds us of the seriousness of the day and that in life, there is no time to waste.
+It reminds us of the seriousness of the day and that there is no time to waste in life.

-On Yom Kippur, we do not eat, drink or wear leather shoes.
+On Yom Kippur, we do not eat or drink, or wear leather shoes.
 We spend all day in the Synagogue in prayer in order to keep our minds focused on the importance of the day.

-We read the Biblical story of Jonah and the Whale, which ends with Jonah convincing the city of Ninveh to change their ways, and they were forgiven.
+We read the Biblical story of Jonah and the Whale, which ends with Jonah convincing the city of Ninveh to change their ways, allowing them to be forgiven.
 We hope to be forgiven in the same way.

 Laws and customs of Rosh Hashanah